coveo/source.coveo.com/_posts/2016-02-19-microservices-and-exception-handling.md

 ---
 layout: post

-title: "Microservices and exception handling with Feign and reflection"
+title: "Microservices and exception handling in Java with Feign and reflection"

 tags: [Microservices, Java, Reflection, Feign, Exception handling]